55th Anniversary Symposium

 Melvina Young and her work have been featured in the New York Times, on CNN.com, the Grio, Emmy Award winning daytime talk show The Real, and elsewhere.
 An academic expert trained in African American history and Black cultural studies, Melvina Young is a Hallmark Master Writer and Creative, Cultural Sensitivity Consultant, and Hallmark global DEI trainer, as well as Mahogany Brand specialist and Brand Ambassador for both Mahogany and Hallmark Cards.
 She is also the creator of Vibrant Voices, an in-house blog making space for respectful discussions of identity, compassion, connection, and the power of empathy through storytelling.

-Dr. Reverend Alex Gee
+Dr. Alex Gee

 Class of 1985